Shopify/hydrogen-v1/docs/hooks/global/usecustomer.md

 | --------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | `customerAccessToken` | The access token of the logged in user.
 Should be passed as a prop to the [`CartProvider`](https://shopify.dev/api/hydrogen/components/cart/cartprovider) |

+> Note:
-If there is no logged in user, an empty object will be returned.
+> If there's no logged in user, then an empty object is returned.

 ## Related hooks